 Tip: Futures involve settlement at a future date, but your exposure to the market starts from the time you open a trade.

-The simplest form of futures trading uses futures which involve cash settlement rather than physical settlement and don’t have an expiry date.
-If you trade one of these instruments, the P&L on your trade will be determined by the difference between the price at which you opened your position and the price at which you closed it out.
+The simplest form of futures trading uses futures which involve cash settlement rather than physical settlement .
+The P&L on your trade will be determined by the difference between the price at which you opened your position and the price at which it is closed out.
+At eToro, all futures are cash-settled.

 Past performance is not an indication of future results